Debbie Brettle MBACP Registered Counsellor

-Hello my name is Debbie, welcome to my profile.
-If you are reading this then the chances are that you or somebody you care about is feeling unhappy or having difficulty coping.
+Hi my name is Debbie, welcome to my profile.
+If you are reading this then the chances are that you or somebody you care about is feeling unhappy, stressed, anxious or depressed or may be having difficulty coping.
 We all need assistance or support at some point in our lives and sometimes speaking to friends or family is not enough.
 You may feel you have nobody to turn to or that people don’t understand you, this is where counselling may be able to help.
 Counselling is an opportunity to speak to somebody impartial, who is not involved in your life but is there just for you.

 As a person centred counsellor, I believe that you are the expert on your own life therefore counselling sessions will be led by you and what you want to talk about.
 No issue is too big or too small.

 I am registered with the BACP and adhere to their Ethical Framework for Good Practice.
 I receive regular clinical supervision as ethically required by the BACP.
 I am also committed to my on-going professional development and undertake regular training courses.

 Prior to training as a counsellor I enjoyed a successful career in the military and worked in occupational welfare, gaining a huge amount of experience of working with individuals, couples and families experiencing difficulties.

 I have full indemnity insurance and an enhanced DBS check.

 - Affairs and betrayals

 - Carer support

 - Domestic violence